superpollo/ROSassignments/README.md

 https://gist.github.com/bayodesegun/d71eda74018e9d208ebc2f1c478346e4

-[^1]: *I realized that this agreement made the exercise simpler or easier for me than for my colleagues, since I simply have to send the whole array without worrying to make it stop and how to make it stop in between each letter.
+[^1]: *31/12/21: I realized that this agreement made the exercise simpler or easier for me than for my colleagues, since I simply have to send the whole array without worrying to make it stop and how to make it stop in between each letter.
 I fixed the code in order to make it stop after each letter and change the colour.
 This way, the code could be easily reused and fits the exercise better.
 The new code is under the branch "polish".
 I attach a picture and code difference under Results.*
 [^2]: *Notice how the turtle generated has also got the peace symbol ;)*